ethereum/EIPs/EIPS/eip-xxxx.md

 - Each validator registers a tracker on their first proposal after the fork
 - At the start of a shuffling phase a list of candidate trackers is selected using public randomness from RANDAO
 - During the shuffling phase each proposer shuffles a subset of the candidate trackers using private randomness
-- After one shuffling phase an ordered list of proposer trackers is selected from the candidate set using RANDAO
+- After the shuffling phase an ordered list of proposer trackers is selected from the candidate set using RANDAO

 Specification of the proposed change can be found in [`/_features/whisk/beacon-chain.md`](https://github.com/ethereum/consensus-specs/blob/a39abe388bc2d1abd5b4fd62fd18aed497956b30/specs/_features/whisk/beacon-chain.md)..
 In summary:

-- Update `BeaconState` with fields needed track validator trackers, commitments and the two rounds of candidates election.
+- Update `BeaconState` with fields needed to track validator trackers, commitments and the two rounds of candidates election.
 - Add `select_whisk_candidate_trackers` to compute the next vector of candidates from the validator set.
 - Add `select_whisk_proposer_trackers` to compute the next vector of proposers from current candidates.
-- Add `process_whisk_updates` to epoch processing logic.
+- Add `process_whisk_updates` to the epoch processing logic.
-- Add `process_whisk_opening_proof` to validate block proposer has knowledge of this slot's elected tracker.
+- Add `process_whisk_opening_proof` to check that the block proposer has knowledge of this slot's elected tracker.
 - Modify `process_block_header` to not assert proposer election with `get_beacon_proposer_index`, instead assert valid opening proof.
 - Update `BeaconBlockBody` with fields to submit opening proof, shuffled trackers with proof, and tracker registration with proof.
 - Add `get_shuffle_indices` to compute pre-shuffle candidate selection